joshuamkite/terraform-aws-ssh-bastion-service/README.md

 **IAM Role**

-All of the following are prefixed with the bastion service host name to ensure uniqueness.
+This and all of the following are prefixed with the bastion service host name to ensure uniqueness.
 An appropriate set is created depending on whether or not another aws account is referenced for IAM identity checks.

 * IAM role
 * IAM policies
 * IAM instance profile

-**Docker container** 'sshd_worker' - built at host launch time using generic ubuntu image, we add sshd and sudo.
+**Docker container** 'sshd_worker' - built at host launch time using generic ubuntu image, we add awscli; sshd and sudo.

 **[Go binary](https://github.com/Fullscreen/iam-authorized-keys-command)** and [forked to a companion repo](https://github.com/joshuamkite/iam-authorized-keys-command).